ossec/ossec-docs/docs/manual/ossec-architecture.rst

 ~~~~~~~

 The manager is the central piece of the OSSEC deployment.
 It stores the file
-integrity checking databases, the logs, events and system auditing entries.
+integrity checking databases, the logs, events, and system auditing entries.
-All the rules, decoders and major configuration options are stored centrally in
+All the rules, decoders, and major configuration options are stored centrally in
-the manager, making it easy to administer even a large number of agents.
+the manager; making it easy to administer even a large number of agents.

 Agents
 ~~~~~~

-The agent is a small program or collection of programs installed on the systems you desire to monitor.
-The agent will collect information in real time and forward it to the manager for analysis and correlation.
-It has a very small memory and CPU footprint by default, not affecting system?\x80\x99s usage.
+The agent is a small program, or collection of programs, installed on the systems to be monitored.
+The agent will collect information and forward it to the manager for analysis and correlation.
+Some information is collected in real time, others periodically.
+It has a very small memory and CPU footprint by default, not affecting the system?\x80\x99s usage.

-*Agent security*: It runs with a low privilege user (created during the installation) and inside a chroot jail isolated from the system.
-Most of the agent configuration is pushed from the manager, with just some of configuration stored locally on each agent.
-In case these local options are changed, the manager will receive the information and will generate an alert.
+*Agent security*: It runs with a low privilege user (generally created during the installation) and inside a chroot jail isolated from the system.
+Most of the agent configuration can be pushed from the manager.

 Agentless
 ~~~~~~~~~
-For systems that you can’t install an agent, OSSEC allows you to perform file
-integrity monitoring on them without the agent installed.
-It can be very useful
+For systems that an agent cannot be installed on, the agentless support may allow
+integrity checks to be performed.
+Agentless scans can be used
-to monitor firewalls, routers and even Unix systems where you are not allowed
+to monitor firewalls, routers, and even Unix systems.
-to install the agent.

 Virtualization/VMware
 ~~~~~~~~~~~~~~~~~~~~~